Archewell

-Archewell Inc. is a Beverly Hills-based mix of for-profit and not-for-profit (public) business organizations registered in Delaware and founded in 2020 by Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
-The group includes the couple's nonprofit charitable foundation, as well as lucrative for-profit business divisions focusing on media production, Archewell Audio and Archewell Productions.
+Archewell Inc. is a Beverly Hills-based mix of for-profit and not-for-profit business organizations registered in Delaware and founded in 2020 by Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
+The group includes the couple's non-profit charitable foundation, as well as for-profit business divisions focusing on media production, Archewell Audio and Archewell Productions.

 History

 Sussex Royal

 On July 1, 2019, Harry and Meghan registered a private company limited by guarantee in England and Wales under the title 'Sussex Royal The Foundation of The Duke and Duchess of Sussex', alternatively referred to as Sussex Royal Foundation.
 However, after a meeting with senior members of the British royal family, it was confirmed on February 21, 2020, that the couple would not use 'Sussex Royal' as a brand name after they stepped down as working royals at the end of March 2020.
 Even so, the namesake website remains visible online.
 On August 5, 2020, Sussex Royal Foundation was renamed 'MWX Foundation' and dissolved the same day.